JaylyDev/gtst-clgen/types/readme.md

 Currenly still in development...

-The main file is currenly `test.ts`
+The main file is currenly `index.ts`